 City Clerk's Office

-During normal operating conditions, there is a guided bell tower tour at noon on the second and fourth Wednesday, from late June until early October.
-Tour size is limited to 20 persons and sign-up is required.
-The tour will typically start at the information booth in the first floorrotunda at City Hall, 200 E. Wells St. and a signed waiver form is required to climb into the bell tower.
+NOTE: The tour will start at the information booth in the first floor rotunda at City Hall, 200 E. Wells St. A signed waiver form is required to climb into the bell tower.
 All minors must be accompanied by an adult and have a waiver form signed by a parent or guardian.

 Click on the brochure, Preserving a Timeless Milwaukee Masterpiece, to learn more about the City Hall Restoration Project.